mdavidson9/docs.balsamiq.com/content/jira/server/wireframes/rtc-troubleshooting.md

 In case the status of the Real-Time Collaboration Service is **DOWN**, you should verify that:

 *   the selected TCP port is available and reachable
 *   the fully qualified domain name of the server is correct.
-In most cases, it is equivalent to the FQDN of the JIRA server instance.
+In most cases, it is equivalent to the FQDN of the Jira server instance.

 * * *